Arcader717/DiscordOAuth2/README.md

 > # Discontinued
 >
-> This project is paused, due to my current inability to test it completely.
+> This project has been discontinued.
 Please check out the [async repo](https://github.com/disoauth/Async-DisOAuth2)

 # DiscordOAuth2